ericchen321/V-DMGNN-GAN/README.md

 cd torchlight, python setup.py install, cd ..
 ```

+# AMASS Dataset
+AMASS dataset for DMGNN can be found [here](https://drive.google.com/drive/folders/1-nxLNkjskeNDZ9_XorK4kxls3xcPoyer?usp=sharing).
+Download the files and place them in the corresponding directories.

 # Training and Testing

 To train a model for a specific task, e.g. short-term prediction on CMU Mocap, first